Mel Billingsley, Ph.D.

 Kevin Harter, M.B.A.

-Professor of Practice in Entrepreneurship and Director, Center for Innovation and Entrepreneurship, Penn State Harrisburg
+Professor of Practice in Entrepreneurship and Director, Center for Medical Innovation, Penn State College of Medicine

 Kevin Harter is an experienced healthcare and technology executive and board member, award-winning serial entrepreneur, and long-time volunteer for education-related initiatives.